davidezeji/cntf-smoke-test/README.md

 └── update_test_results.sh             updates test result data from "ueransim-gnb-ues" pod both locally and in aws
 |
 |
-└── time_to ue_populate_database.txt   local storage file for collecting logs relating to the time it takes for new ues to be registered on the network
+└── time_to_populate_database.txt      local storage file for collecting logs relating to the time it takes for new ues to be registered on the network
 ```